ODBC from C tutorial (part 1) — getting started

 #define SQL_SUCCEEDED(rc) (((rc)&(~1))==0)

 Both of these returns cause the SQL_SUCCEEDED macro to result in 1.
-If a function returns SQL_SUCCESS_WITH_INFO it means that the call succeeded but an informational message was produced.
+If a function returns SQL_SUCCESS_WITH_INFO, it means that the call succeeded but an informational message was produced.

-Another example is SQLGetData which can return SQL_SUCCESS_WITH_INFO to indicate the buffer you supplied for the column data was not big enough and the data returned has been truncated.
+Another example is SQLGetData, which can return SQL_SUCCESS_WITH_INFO to indicate the buffer you supplied for the column data was not big enough and the data returned has been truncated.

-Retrieving ODBC Diagnostics
+Retrieving ODBC diagnostics

-The driver may associate multiple diagnostic records with a handle.
+The ODBC driver may associate multiple diagnostic records with a handle.
 You can call SQLGetDiagField and request the SQL_DIAG_NUMBER attribute to find out how many diagnostics exist.
 Alternatively, as diagnostic records start at 1, you can repeatedly call SQLGetDiagRec asking for record 1, then 2 (and so on) until SQLGetDiagRec returns SQL_NO_DATA.

-As, an example, the following C function takes a function name string, handle type and handle and retrieves all the diagnostics associated with that handle.
+As an example, the following C function takes a function name string, handle type and handle and retrieves all the diagnostics associated with that handle.

 void extract_error(